AaronLaw/my-setting/Hardware - Keyboard - Anne Pro 2.md

 || MagicForce`1` || V500S || Anne Pro 2 || ikbc Poker 2

-I have a MagicForce Smart 1 at home and V500S at office.
-60% keyboard is compact.
-For typing when travel, Should I got an Anne Pro 2 or ikbc Poker 2?
+I have a MagicForce Smart 1 (Cherry brown) at home and Rapoo V500S (Rapoo brown) at office.
+60% keyboard is compact. (~GH60) For typing when travel, Should I got an Anne Pro 2 or ikbc Poker 2?

 | Keyboard |   Anne Pro 2   |  iKBC Poker 2    |